bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 If the labels are set, the user sending the request will automatically be added as a reviewer, otherwise (if they only commented) they are added to the CC list.

+Some updates to the attention set occur here.
+If more than one update should occur, only the first update in the order of the below documentation occurs:

+If a user is part of remove_from_attention_set, the user will be explicitly removed from the attention set.

+If a user is part of add_to_attention_set, the user will be explicitly added to the attention set.

+If the boolean ignore_default_attention_set_rules is set to true, all other rules below will be ignored:

+The user who created the review is removed from the attention set.

+If the change is ready for review, the following also apply:

+When the uploader replies, the owner is added to the attention set.

+When the owner or uploader replies, all the reviewers are added to the attention set.

+When neither the owner nor the uploader replies, add the owner and the uploader to the attention set.

+Then, new reviewers are added to the attention set, and removed reviewers (by becoming CC) are removed from the attention set.

 A review cannot be set on a change edit.
 Trying to post a review for a change edit fails with `409 Conflict`.